 Keep checking the weather.

 Speaking of weather, keep a close eye on it.
 Check it every week that leads up to the move, and then every day the week of the move.
-If you believe the weather will shut down roads or hinder your movers, call your Number 1 Movers and express your concern.
+If you believe the weather will shut down roads or hinder your movers, call your Number 1 Van Lines and express your concern.
 It’s better to delay the relocation than getting caught in a blizzard.

 Cover your floors.